weng-lab/signal-service/README.md

 ### BAM Header Request
 First, in order to get reference IDs needed in BAM Index and BAM Data requests, we need to make a BAM Header request.

-Use a GET on `/bamHeader` with a JSON formatted body similar to `{ "bamUrl": "http://someUrl/test.bam" }`
+Use a POST on `/bamHeader` with a JSON formatted body similar to `{ "bamUrl": "http://someUrl/test.bam" }`

 The response will be a json object containing a map of chromosome names to reference ids called `chromToId`

 ### BAM Index Request
 Next, we will request the raw index data for a single chromosome (by referenceId).

-Use a GET on `/bamIndex` with a json formatted body similar to `{ "baiUrl": "http://someUrl/test.bai", "refId": 1 }`
+Use a POST on `/bamIndex` with a json formatted body similar to `{ "baiUrl": "http://someUrl/test.bai", "refId": 1 }`

 The response will be raw binary bai data.
 You can use the `bigwig-reader` library to parse it using